sliv66/MathWorks_Group14/README.md

 ## 🎯 Project Overview

 This project simulates and evaluates fast-charging strategies for lithium-ion batteries using the **Single Particle Model (SPM)** in Simscape Battery.
 Each team member has their models, scope, and feedback from their contributions for the project.
-Files and data mentioned later in READme.md can be found in team member's Media folder.
+Files and data mentioned throughout the READme.md can be found in team member's Media folder.

 We explored how charging logic, current profiles, temperature limits, and SOC thresholds affect:
 - Charging time